retifrav/cmake-target-link-libraries-example/README.md

 ## Building

-It is 3 projects that are built separately:
+It is 3 projects that are built individually and in particular order:

-- `dpndnc` - a library made to be a direct dependency of `prjct`;
+1. `dpndnc` - a library made to be a direct dependency of `prjct`;
-- `prjct` - a project with two libraries, one of which directly depends on `dpndnc`;
+2. `prjct` - a project with two libraries, one of which directly depends on `dpndnc`;
-- `tl` - a CLI tool that directly depends on `prjct` libraries and also transitively depends on `dpndnc`.
+3. `tl` - a CLI tool that directly depends on `prjct` libraries and also transitively depends on `dpndnc`.

 ### dpndnc